A Writers’ Guide to Dressing for Success by Diane Vallere

 1. An insightful and very true post!

-2. Avatar Adib Khorram says:
+2. Adib Khorram says:

 This was quite timely since I'm attending Midwest Writers Workshop in July.
 I am curious, though: this post seems geared more towards already published authors.
 Any recommendations on how to dress for success as an average attendee?